RoboSDK/Flow/README.md

 // This is a publish
 std::string hello_world() { return "Hello World"; }

-// This is a subscriber.
+// This is a subscribe.
 Values are passed in by rvalue,
 // implying that the caller is now the owner of the data. void subscribe_hello(std::string&& message){  }